up-n-atom/8311/CONTRIBUTING.md

 [cwebp](https://developers.google.com/speed/webp/docs/cwebp) using 60% resolution e.g.
 `cwebp -q 60 screenshot.jpg/png -o screenshot.webp`.

-The artwork is created in [Inkscape](https://inkscape.org/) and mixed with assets from [@storyset](https://www.freepik.com/author/stories) on Freepik.
-When finished, the artwork is exported at a 1280x960p resolution and converted to webp with the same utility and options as the screenshots.
+All artwork is created using free software, including but not limited to [Inkscape](https://inkscape.org/), [GIMP](https://www.gimp.org/), and [KRITA](https://krita.org/).
+When complete, it is exported at a 1280x960p resolution and converted into the webp raster graphics file format with the same utility and options as the screenshots mentioned above.

 ## Issues